barbazul/1kfa/mod_guide_gm.md

 If the guards believe they have no hope of winning, they will flee or give up and beg for mercy.

-### Medium - A leiutenant and his soldiers
+### Medium - A lieutenant and his soldiers

 `TODO: illustration`

-The PCs turn a corner or open a door and stumble into a planning session presided over by a leiutenant and his subordinates (there are as many subordinates as there are PCs).
+The PCs turn a corner or open a door and stumble into a planning session presided over by a lieutenant and his subordinates (there are as many subordinates as there are PCs).
 They are the swords-first, questions-later types and attack immediately at close range.
 The 3 soldiers have 6 stamina points and do 1d4 attack power.
-The leiutenant has 8 stamina points and has one armour square.
+The lieutenant has 8 stamina points and has one armour square.

-The leiutenant will never surrender, but if the rest of their allies are cut down, a single soldier left standing may lose his nerve and give up.
+The lieutenant will never surrender, but if the rest of their allies are cut down, a single soldier left standing may lose his nerve and give up.

 ### Hard - The swamp beast